isaac-alwar/kody-test/README.md

 # Getting Started with Kody-Test

-Built in the much improved Ionic 5
+Built in the much improved Ionic 5.

-If you are reading this ... then you must have already cloned the project

 ## Available Scripts

+Download or Clone the project then >>>>

 In the project directory, you can run: